uwplse/pumpkin-pi/README.md

 At a high level, there are two main commands: `Find ornament` to search for ornaments, and `Lift` to lift along those ornaments. `Find ornament` supports two additional options to increase user confidence and to make the functions that it generates more useful.
+If you skip running the `Find ornament` command and just run `Lift`, then DEVOID will run `Find ornament` for you automatically first.

 In addition, there are two commands that help make DEVOID more useful: `Preprocess` for pattern matching and fixpoint support, and `Unpack` to help recover more user-friendly types.
 The `Preprocess` command comes from our plugin